 Making clinical trials human for the patients who need them most

 Clinical trial recruitment has an engagement problem.
-Patients who qualify often never find out, and those who do face an enrollment process built for the research system rather than for them.
-As Product Strategist and Fractional Product Owner at Connect2Trials, I shaped the MVP vision, aligned stakeholders across sponsors, sites, and CROs, and led the platform from definition through validated prototype over 8 months.
+Patients who qualify often never find out, and those who do face an enrollment process built around the research system.
+I shaped the MVP vision and led the work from definition through validated prototype over 8 months.

 My Role